 (d) The commission veterinarian, along with the paddock judge, shall establish a list of greyhounds whose performance in the paddock or during a race demonstrates that the best interests of racing would be served by scheduling the greyhounds in early races.
 The list shall be known as the "Weight-Loser's List."
-Except for "special races" greyhounds on the "Weight Loser's List" may be drawn only into the first five races on any race day.
+Except for "special" and "stake" races greyhounds on the "Weight Loser's List" may be drawn only into the first six pari-mutuel races for which it's weighed in.
 The commission veterinarian, however, may authorize a greyhound in a later race in order to determine whether the greyhound should be taken off the list.
 The commission veterinarian may take a greyhound off the list whenever he determines that the reason(s) for placing the greyhound on the list no longer exist.
 The commission veterinarian may place greyhounds on the "Weight Loser's List" under the following circumstances;

-(A) The greyhound has lost three or more pounds between weigh-in and weigh-out; or
+(A) The greyhound has lost three or more pounds between weighin and weigh-out; or

-(B) The greyhound has a history of poor performance during late races (sixth race or later).
+(B) The greyhound has a history of poor performance during late races (seventh race or later).